formstamp/formstamp/README.md

 #### on-enter
 *Optional*.
-This hander will be called if item was selected from list pressing `enter`.
+This hander will be called if item was selected from list by pressing `enter`.
 Selected item will be passed to the handler.
 If `on-enter` and `on-select` used simultaneously then only `on-enter` will be called.